FlohGro-dev/Craftist/README.md

 ### Sync Task States

 - sync task states
-  - this will sync the states of linked Tasks to todoist
+  - this will sync the states of linked Tasks with Todoist
   - the states will be changed with the following scheme:
     - if the task is completed anywhere (Todoist or craft) complete it on the other platform
     - if the task is cancelled in craft and open in todoist, close it in todoist
   - this will work for every todo item which was linked to a Todoist Task by this eXtension
-  - note: this will **not** work properly for repeating tasks thats why it is currently disabled
+  - syncing tasks is disabled if no task links are enablded since they are necessary to retrieve the tasks information
+  - if the due dates are imported as metadata the sync will work for repeating tasks, too since the due date will be updated.
+If you disabled due date import, repeating tasks will not be synced.
   - if a task couldn't be retrieved it will be marked as done in Craft since it is was probably deleted
+- sync task content (and metadata)
+  - syncing the tasks will also sync the content and (enabled) metadata
+  - content and metadata will just be synced one-way, from Todoist to Craft and **not** vice-verca
+  - this means if you make changes to the task in Todoist - the changes will be synced (e.g. the new content will be visible after the sync) but if you make changes to the block of the Task in Craft they will **not** be synced to Todoist (this would make the handling too complicated right now)

 <a href="https://www.loom.com/share/d220d3bd9e254b47b8b7bbfa397f3b7c">
     <p>Craftist: Sync Task States - Watch Video</p>